pedrolcl/VMPK/README.md

 This option is OFF by default.
 Useful for portable builds.
 * BUILD_DOCS: create the man page from XML sources (ON by default).
 If OFF, then a pre-built man page included in the source tarball is installed.
+* USE_QT: valid values=5 or 6.
+Choose which Qt major version (5 or 6) to prefer.
+By default (if not set) uses whatever is found.
+note: Qt6 support is still experimental.

 example: